✔ No account fees or minimums ✔ Up to 4.20% APY

 5. The Highest Bill Denomination Issued by the US Was $100,000

-Printed in 1934 and featuring President Woodrow Wilson, this $100,000 bill was a gold certificate currency that was never intended for public use.
+Printed in 1934 and featuring President Woodrow Wilson, this $100,000 bill was a gold certificate currency that was never intended for public use, such as being deposited into a checking account.
 Instead, it was meant only for official transactions between Federal Reserve Banks.
 The last time this banknote was printed was in 1945, and it can’t be legally held by collectors.

 6. A Penny Costs More to Make than It’s Worth

-A recent report from the U.S. Mint says it costs 2.1 cents to make a penny.
+A recent report says it costs almost 3.1 cents to make a penny as of 2023.
 Why the increase?
 Part of the rise could be the higher prices of copper and zinc, both of which are used to make pennies.

 7. Money Is Dirtier Than You Think

 Both paper currency and coins can carry viruses and bacteria that can live on the surfaces and easily transfer to your skin or onto other objects after touching it.
-Research has found physical currency changes hands at least 55 times a year or almost once a week.
+Research has found physical currency can change hands up to 110 times a year or almost twice a week.
 One recent study found banknotes made with cotton or linen fibers, such as U.S. dollar bills, present increased areas for germs and the capacity to retain moisture, which can make it an easier place for bacteria to thrive.

 8. The Dollar Sign Was First Used in 1785